biicode/docs/c++/reference/cpp-commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can define a variable in your CMakeLists.txt and pass the value from command line.
-To do this, just pass the value as a parameter of ``bii cpp:configure``.
+To do this, just pass the value as a parameter of ``bii configure``.

 Imagine you have defined a variable name FOO in your ``CMakeList.txt`` and you want to define it with TRUE or FALSE.